hansperu/repository-task52465/README.md

 The numpy.random module supplements Python's built-in random with functions to efficiently generate complete arrays of sample values from many types of probability distributions.
 Python source for data analysis by Wes McKinney.

+# Import libraries

+`import numpy as np`

+`import matplotlib.pyplot as plt`

+`import pandas as pd`

+`import seaborn as sns`

+`from matplotlib.ticker import FuncFormatter`

+To begin with, we’ll first import the NumPy module by running import `numpy` as `np`, allowing us to access all relevant functions in the module.

 In the file **1.
 Random numbers in NumPy.ipynb** we develop and explain in detail the Numpy random numbers.

 ## 2. What is Simple Random data fuction?